jinghuazhao/INF/README.md

 association analysis section of [software-notes](https://github.com/jinghuazhao/software-notes) as well as the [BMI example](https://github.com/jinghuazhao/Omics-analysis/tree/master/BMI).

 5. TRYGGVE-specific issues were noted in [tryggve.md](tryggve.md).
-The `cis.vs.trans.classification`, `circos.cis.vs.trans.plot` (for the circular plot at the top of the page), `log10p`, `gc.lambda`, `invnormal` functions are now all in [R/gap](https://github.com/jinghuazhao/R/tree/master/gap).
-Additional functions will be incorporated and uploaded to CRAN in due course.
+The `cis.vs.trans.classification`, `circos.cis.vs.trans.plot` (for the circular plot at the top of the page), `log10p`, `gc.lambda`, `invnormal` functions are now all in [R/gap](https://github.com/jinghuazhao/R/tree/master/gap) repository, to be uploaded to CRAN in due course.

 ## Notes on UniProt IDs